5 Best Outdoor Markets in the French Riviera (and a few tips)

 Outdoor markets in the south of France are far more than just vendors selling food.
 For locals, it’s also a daily social thing.

-Some markets on the French Riviera are small, others very large, some invaded by tourists and others only locals.
+Some outdoor markets on the French Riviera are small, others very large, some invaded by tourists, and others only locals.